instantlinux/docker-tools/images/duplicati/README.md

 [![](https://images.microbadger.com/badges/version/instantlinux/duplicati.svg)](https://microbadger.com/images/instantlinux/duplicati "Version badge") [![](https://images.microbadger.com/badges/image/instantlinux/duplicati.svg)](https://microbadger.com/images/instantlinux/duplicati "Image badge") [![](https://images.microbadger.com/badges/commit/instantlinux/duplicati.svg)](https://microbadger.com/images/instantlinux/duplicati "Commit badge")

 Duplicati 2.0 software for secure online/local backups.
 After CrashPlan discontinued its individual-user subscription service in 2018, this along with the BackBlaze B2 or Amazon S3 service is the most-active open-source project and is the best alternative for Linux users.
-Project organizers tag releases "beta", "experimental", and "canary"; to take advantage of the rapid pace of development, this container image provides the experimental release which has the most-current stable feature set.
+Project organizers tag releases "beta", "experimental", and "canary"; to take advantage of the rapid pace of development, this container image provides the experimental release which has the most-current reasonably-stable feature set.
 Use the linuxserver/duplicati:latest image if you wish to run the older beta version.
+This one includes timezone support.

 ### Usage